updawg/Alpaca/README.txt

 Gardenia is a fork of PlugY 11.02 by Yohann Nicolas that removes all of the components that are not allowed in the Diablo II IncGamers SPF forum and leaves the basics, primarily unlimited stash.

-This is compatible between 1.09b to 1.13d.
+This is compatible only with 1.09b and 1.13d.

 Internally, I'm slowly trying to improve the design of the application by using OOP best practices and removing the massive usage of the preprocessor.